shawes/ang-moh-in-the-east/_drafts/geylang-lei-cha.md

 author: steve
 ---

+I have previously professed my appreciation for [thunder tea rice]() but it is not a common hawker dish, at least in the east, so when I see it I must try it.

 Asked if want vegetarian or normal.
 Normal is fried prawns.
 Extra umami and saltiness.

 Very different flavoured tea.
 More savoury- tea flavour more pronounced .
 Grittier too.